thiagoharry/pong/README.md

 # pong

-You can play this game at: XXX
+You can play this game at: https://thiagoharry.github.com/pong

-Arrow keys control the paddle.
-In two-players mode, W and S also control one of the paddles.
-And the Enter key select options in the menu.
+## Game Controls

+* UP: Move left paddle up in 1-player mode.
+Move right paddle up in 2-players-mode.
+Move the cursor up in the title screen.

+* DOWN: Move left paddle down in 1-player-mode.
+Move right paddle down in 2-players-mode.
+Move the cursor down in the title screen.

+* W: Move left paddle up in 2-players mode.

+* S: Move left paddle down in 2-players mode.

+* ENTER: Select option in the title screen.

 This is a Pong game written in C using the Weaver Game Engine (https://thiagoharry.github.io/weaver/).
 It uses OpenGL, OpenAL and was compiled to asm.js.